csdcorp/local_image_provider/README.md

 Add the following key to your _Info.plist_ file, located in `<project root>/ios/Runner/Info.plist`:

 * `NSPhotoLibraryUsageDescription` - describe why your app needs permission for the photo library.
 This is called _Privacy - Photo Library Usage Description_ in the visual editor.
 This permission is required for the app to read the image and album information.
+* `PHPhotoLibraryPreventAutomaticLimitedAccessAlert` - (optional) set this to `YES`, true, to block the iOS dialog that appears each time the app is launched if the user has granted limited access to their library.

 ### Android